Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ![](img/Test_Case_Management_124.png)

-The test case list consists of a hierarchical arrangement of the various test folders and test cases.
-The structure is very similar to the folder structure in Microsoft Windows® Explorer, and users will find this very familiar and intuitive to use.
-A folder tree is on the left hand side---with triangle icons to expand / collapse each folder.
-Contents of the selected folder (the one marked in bold on the folder tree) are shown on the right hand side.
+The test case list consists of:

+- A sidebar on the left that shows:

+    - the folder tree with triangle icons to expand / collapse each folder
+    - a quick filter panel to filter by any saved filters or component with a single click
+    - a charts panel with a donut chart that shows the release test coverage for the currently displaying release.
+You can read how this data is prepared [here](../Product-Homepage/#release-test-summary)

+- The right hand side shows all the test cases in the product by folder, in a filterable, sortable grid.

 When you create a new product, this list will initially be empty, and you will have to use the "***New Test Case***" button to start adding test cases to the system.
 A new product will also not have any test folders---only the base "Root" folder will be visible.
 To add a test folder, you click the "***Add***' button at the bottom of the folder tree on the left.